 to the evaluation, the testing, test scoring/analysis, report preparation, and meeting with you to discuss the test results.

 Multiple copies of the test report can be provided as needed.

 on an hourly basis to the nearest half-hour.

 Most insurance covers only the cost of medically necessary evaluations.
 If

-you wish to check with your insurance to see if the assessment might be covered, the CPT code for neuropsychological
+you wish to check with your insurance to see if the assessment might be covered, the CPT codes for neuropsychological

 testing are 96132, 96133, 96136 and 96137.
 Each code covers a portion of the evaluation so that typically all four are

 do you accept?

 on any insurance panels and do not bill insurance companies directly.
 Many insurance companies provide partial re-imbursement for out-of-network providers.
 You should